Formal Power Series on Algebraic Cryptanalysis: Preliminaries

-Ding and Hodges \cite{DH11} give an upper bound for the first fall degree by constructing a non-trivial syzygy for HFE \cite{Pat96} and prove that it is solved in a quasi logarithmic time.
-Verbel et al.\! \cite{Ver19} construct a non-trivial syzygy of a quadratic system in the Kipnis-Shamir method \cite{KS98} for the MinRank problem \cite{Fau08} and gives a new complexity estimation with the first fall degree for this method.
-These evaluations for the first fall degree depend on each cryptosystem, and it is hard to apply to others.
+There are several works on the first fall degree.
+For example, as an analysis for the direct attack against HFE \cite{Pat96}, Ding and Hodges \cite{DH11} give an upper bound for the first fall degree by constructing a non-trivial syzygy of the generated quadratic system and prove that it can be solved in a quasi logarithmic time.
+Moreover, as an analysis for the KS method \cite{KS98} for the MinRank problem \cite{Fau08}, Verbel et al.\! \cite{Ver19} investigate a non-trivial syzygy (of the top homogeneous component) of the generated quadratic system and give a new complexity estimation with the first fall degree for this method.
+However, the previous evaluations for the first fall degree depend on each cryptosystem, and it is hard to apply to others.

 For a given polynomial system, the degree of regularity and the first fall degree is defined on its top homogeneous component.
 It suffices to show a homogeneous case for discussing them.
-Thus, in this paper, we always assume that a polynomial is homogeneous where a considering grading is not necessary the standard grading.
+Thus, in this article, we always assume that a polynomial is homogeneous with respect to the standard grading.